Coronavirus In Allegheny County: Leaders Say No New COVID-19 Orders Are Planned, But They Will 'Intervene If Necessary'

 She’s also asking people to answer calls from the health department for contact tracing.
 She says fewer people are answering calls and some are even treating staff members “abusively.”

+Everyone is urged to answer their phone.
+The health department has made a few changes to its contact tracing process, Dr. Bogen says.
+If you get a call, you’ll be asked fewer questions and you’ll have the chance to complete a secure online form to provide additional information.
+Dr. Bogen says this will save time so they can reach more people.

-If you have symptoms or are a close contact of a case, get tested, she says, and make sure you get your flu shot.
+If you have symptoms or are a close contact of a case, get tested, Dr. Bogen says, and make sure you get your flu shot.

 Several doctors spoke Thursday, and Fitzgerald asked people to listen to the medical experts, not politicians.
 Doctors say there have been increases in hospitalizations, although it’s just a “fraction” of capacity.